-Stir-fried soba noodles with tofu, broccoli, green peas, mushrooms, and snow peas make a quick, light dinner.
+Stir-fried soba noodles with tofu, broccoli, green peas, mushrooms, and snow peas (or snap peas) make a quick, light dinner.
 Super-easy and tasty, all you need to complete this meal is a platter of raw veggies.
 For a fun addition, serve vegetable spring rolls from your supermarket or natural foods store freezer.

 Feel free to vary the vegetables.
 Green beans, cabbage, leafy greens, corn, or whatever you’ve got on hand will work just as well as the vegetables listed here.

 Soba are also known as buckwheat noodles.
 These tasty Japanese noodles are spaghetti-shaped (though a bit shorter), and usually combine hearty-tasting buckwheat flour with wheat or whole wheat flour.
 See more about these robust noodles in this site’s Guide to Soba Noodles.

 Soba noodles have a lot to offer nutritionally.
 See how soba stacks up against whole wheat spaghetti.
 They might not be quite as nutrient-dense, but they’re more palatable!

 Are soba gluten free?
 As far as whether they’re gluten-free, that depends.
 If they’re 100% buckwheat, then most likely.
 But it’s not easy to find 100% buckwheat soba in western markets.
 Read the label carefully, but the answer is more likely to be that they’re mixed with wheat flour and are therefore NOT gluten-free.